hawkinsw/CPPTimes/functioncall.md

 If I take medicine to control my headaches but it makes me dizzy, I would say that medicine has a side effect.
 Side effects are physical effects on your body that are unrelated to the medicine's purpose.
 But medicines aren't the only things that can have side effects -- functions can have side effects, too.

-To understand side effects, we have to recognize that programs' have _state_ when they are executing.
+To understand side effects, we have to recognize that programs have _state_ when they are executing.
 A program's _state_ at a certain point of execution consists of the value of all the variables in memory at the time.
 In other words, a program's state is a combination of
 1. a point of execution in a program, and
 2. the contents of the program's variables at that point.